kura/kura.gg/content/pages/pelican-fontawesome.rst

     $ pip install pelican-fontawesome

-Then enabled it in your pelicanconf.py
+Then enable it in your pelicanconf.py

 .. code-block:: python